rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

    return  config;
 };
 ```
-At this point, when we run `npm run upload` we should be able to successfully save/upload all files to our SharePoint specified folder
+At this point, when we run `npm run upload` we should be able to successfully save/upload all files to our SharePoint specified folder.
+You won't be able to view this uploaded folder through the traditional site contents - you'll need to view it using Sharepoint Designer - it should be sitting as a folder at the root of the site.

 ## Routing with the HashRouter
 When we upload to SharePoint, the app needs to simply run for users from `./index.html` without a server.
 Routing simply does not work like this out of the box.
 Therefore , we need to use <ins><a href="https://reactrouter.com/web/api/HashRouter">`HashRouter`</a></ins>  .
 This will add a `#` character to all of our routes.